Fluid Solutions - Massachusetts - California

 • Shearing of components (thickener, used to reach SAE 40 grade)

-• Top up with thinner oil
+• Top-up with thinner oil

 Total Acid Number

-• Total Acid number (TAN or AN –Acid Number) is an indication of increased acid levels in gas engine oils, frequently accompanied by viscosity increases.
+• Total Acid Number (TAN or AN – Acid Number) is an indication of increased acid levels in gas engine oils, frequently accompanied by viscosity increases.

-• High TAN is an indicator of nitration, oxidation (in general aging) and contamination.
+• High TAN is an indicator of nitration, oxidation (in general aging), and contamination.

-TAN limit max: Fresh oil value + 2.5 mg KOH/g)*
+TAN limit maximum: Fresh oil value + 2.5 mg KOH/g*

 Total Base Number

-• The Total Base number (TBN) is an indication of the reserve alkalinity of an engine oil, thus the ability to counteract acids.
+• The Total Base Number (TBN) is an indication of the reserve alkalinity of an engine oil, thus the ability to counteract acids.

 • The used oil TBN must be compared with the fresh oil TBN value.

-• Low TBN values are usually accompanied by increase in viscosity and TAN.
+• Low TBN values are usually accompanied by an increase in viscosity and TAN.
 (Rule of thumb: TBN number must always be higher than TAN number)

 Analytics and Trending